 The South Newnham Neighbourhood Forum

-The formation of South Newnham Neighbourhood Forum was initiated by a group of local residents who attended the Prince’s Foundation briefing on BIMBY “Beauty in my back yard” in 2016 and were encouraged to form an organisation ‘designated’ by the Local Authority to develop a Neighbourhood Plan (NP).
+The formation of South Newnham Neighbourhood Forum was initiated by a group of local residents who attended the Prince’s Foundation briefing on BIMBY “Beauty in my back yard” in 2016 and were encouraged to form an organisation ‘designated’ by the Local Authority to develop a Neighbourhood Plan.
+Neighbourhood Plans were introduced in the 2011 Localism Act, which granted a community the right to develop a neighbourhood plan that includes policies on the development and use of land.

-Meetings were held with Cambridge City Planning Department and the Forum was formally ‘designated’ in March 2017 under the provisions of the Localism Act 2011, and of the Neighbourhood Planning (General) Regulations 2012, as the “South Newnham Neighbourhood”.
-The designation was to last five years.
-At the same time, the Forum became Statutory Consultees, allowing it to comment on Cambridge City Council Planning Applications but held no statutory powers.
-All responses made by the Forum to Planning Applications have been based on the policies of the Cambridge City Council Local Plan 2018 and the National Planning Framework Guidelines.
+Meetings were held with Cambridge City Planning Department and the Forum was formally ‘designated’ in March 2017 under the provisions of the Localism Act 2011, and of the Neighbourhood Planning (General) Regulations 2012, as the “South Newnham Neighbourhood Forum”.
+The designation lasted five years and in March 2022 the Forum applied to Cambridge City Council for redesignation.
+Following a six-week consultation process, the Forum was formally redesignated on 21 st July, 2022.

 Would you like to join the Forum?